bwrrp/slimdom.js/README.md

 This is a (partial) implementation of the following specifications:

 -   [DOM living standard][domstandard], as last updated 19 December 2021
--   [DOM Parsing and Serialization W3C Editor's Draft][domparsing], as last updated 20 April 2020
+-   [DOM Parsing and Serialization W3C Editor's Draft][domparsing], as last updated 2 May 2021
 -   [Extensible Markup Language (XML) 1.0 (Fifth Edition)][xmlstandard]
 -   [Namespaces in XML 1.0 (Third Edition)][xml-names]